Boston Common: 18th century

-The Common's status as a civic property led to its use as a public speaking grounds, frequently used by evangelists such as George Whitefield.
+The Common's status as a civic property led to its use as a public speaking ground, frequently used by evangelists such as George Whitefield.

 On May 19, 1713, 200 citizens rioted on the Common in the Boston Bread Riot in reaction to a serious food shortage in the city.
 They later attacked the ships and warehouses of wealthy merchant Andrew Belcher who was exporting grain to the British West Indies for higher profits.
 The lieutenant governor was shot during the riot.

-The Common was used as a military camp by the British before the American Revolutionary War, and it was from the Common that they set off for the Battle of Lexington and Concord.
+The Common was used as a military camp by the British before the American Revolutionary War, and it was from the Common that British troops set off for the Battle of Lexington and Concord.